cybertraining-dsc/fa20-523-341/project/project.md

 **Figure 1:** Snapshot of dataset containing tracks released in 2020

 ### Key Terms
 The following terms defined are important in our analyses.
-In our data set each term contains a value between 0 and 1, indicating least to most.
+In our data set most terms contain are represented by a  value between 0 and 1, indicating least to most.
 For example, looking at the first two rows in Figure 1, we can see that the track by the artist, Pop Smoke, has a greater speechiness score, indicating a greater percentage of that song contains spoken word.

 - Danceability: uses several musical elements (tempo, stability, beat strength, regularity) to determine how suitable a given track is for dancing
+- Energy:
+- Loudness:
+- Mode:
+- Speechiness:
+- Acousticness:
+- instrumentalness:
+- liveness:
+- valence:
+- tempo:

 ## 6. Conclusion